Carl Torbush

-Carl William Torbush Jr. (born October 11, 1951) is former American football and baseball coach.
+Carl William Torbush Jr. (October 11, 1951 – November 5, 2023) was an American American football and baseball coach.
 He served as the head football coach at Louisiana Tech University in 1987, the University of North Carolina at Chapel Hill from 1997 to 2000, and East Tennessee State University (ETSU) from 2013 to 2017, compiling a career college football record of 31–48.
-Torbush was also the head baseball coach at Southeastern Louisiana University from 1977 to 1979, tallying a mark of 75–58.
-On December 8, 2017, Torbush announced his retirement from coaching.
+Outside of football, Torbush was the head baseball coach at Southeastern Louisiana University from 1977 to 1979, tallying a mark of 75–58.
+Torbush retired from coaching in December 2017.

 Early life

-Born in East Spencer, North Carolina, Torbush relocated with his family to Knoxville, Tennessee at age 11.
+Born in East Spencer, North Carolina, Torbush relocated with his family to Knoxville, Tennessee, at age 11.
 He attended Austin-East High School in Knoxville, where he played in multiple sports.
 He received athletic scholarship offers from various Division I schools, but decided to walk-on at the University of Tennessee.
 After having no playing time as a freshman, he transferred to Carson-Newman College in Jefferson City.
 As a senior at Carson-Newman, he received first-team NAIA All-American honors in both baseball and football.
 Torbush graduated from Carson-Newman in 1974.

 After college, Torbush coached briefly at Carter High School in Knoxville.
 In February 1975, he signed with the Kansas City Royals.
-Following his one-season pro baseball career, he went to Baylor University to begin his collegiate coaching career.
+Following his one-season professional baseball career, he went to Baylor University to begin his collegiate coaching career.
 He received his master's degree in physical education and health from Baylor in 1976.

 Assistant coaching

-He began his career as an assistant coach for the Baylor Bears, and later coached for the Southeastern Louisiana Lions, the Ole Miss Rebels, the Louisiana Tech Bulldogs, the Alabama Crimson Tide, Texas A&M Aggies, and the Carson-Newman Eagles.
+Torbush began his career as an assistant coach for the Baylor Bears, and later coached for the Southeastern Louisiana Lions, the Ole Miss Rebels, the Louisiana Tech Bulldogs, the Alabama Crimson Tide (where he was the defensive coordinator under Dennis Franchione from 2001 to 2002), Texas A&M Aggies, and the Carson-Newman Eagles.

 Torbush was part of some mild success at Ole Miss, where he was defensive coordinator from 1983 to 1986.
 The 1986 season saw Ole Miss compile an 8–3–1 record including a season-ending 20–17 win at the Independence Bowl over Texas Tech.
 The 1986 Rebel defense allowed opponents an average of less than 13 points per game and statistically ranked as the best defense in the Southeastern Conference.
 It was after that 1986 season that Torbush was hired away to become head coach at Louisiana Tech.

 Torbush stepped down as defensive coordinator at the University of Kansas on May 31, 2011, due to low grade prostate cancer.
 He was set to begin his second season in this role.
 In January 2012, Torbush was introduced as the linebackers coach with Liberty University.